Energinet-DataHub/geh-core/source/TestCommon/documents/functionapp-testcommon.md

 > For a concrete implementation example take a look at the [Charges](https://github.com/Energinet-DataHub/geh-charges) repository/domain.

+### Integration Test environment

+The *Integration Test environment* is a resource group containing shareable Azure resources to support various integration test scenarious.
+E.g. this resource group contains a Azure Service Bus namespace, so we don't have to spent time creating one in our tests.

+Connection strings etc. necessary to connect to shared resources, are stored as secrets in a Key Vault within the same resource group.

+The `IntegrationTestConfiguration` can be used to retrieve these secrets in integration test setup.

 ### Managers

 First of all we have a group of components that we use to *manage* ressources or tools.
 Each component can manage a certain kind of ressource/tool, and are named as `<ressource/tool-type>Manager`.